Is Humahuaca Worth Visiting?

 Visiting Humahuaca and seeing the Rainbow Mountain is one of 10 great reasons why I think you should visit Argentina.
 For the other 9, head to the post below:

-We only spent two days in town so didn’t get a chance to try all these fantastic places, but here’s what we came across from research and recommendations from our hostel:
+I only spent two days in town so didn’t get a chance to try all these fantastic places, but here’s what I came across from research and recommendations from our hostel:

 - Pacha Manka – excellent local cuisine and steak